-If you were to read the Australian Human Rights Commission‘s article on sexual harassment, It states any unwanted or intimidating sexual advances made on an employee is sexual harassment.
-Whether it be a fellow employee, manager, boss or customer.
+If you were to read the Australian Human Rights Commission‘s article on sexual harassment.
+It states that any ‘unwanted or intimidating’ sexual advances made on an employee is legally classed as sexual harassment.
+Whether it be a fellow employee, manager, boss or customer committing these acts.

-Sexual harassment can be interpreted as physical or verbal and can also include text messages and emails.
+Sexual harassment can be interpreted as physical or verbal, and can also include offensive content in text messages and emails.
 Requests for sex or unwanted sexual favours, physical assault, indecent exposure and stalking are the most common forms of sexual harassment.

 Sexual Harassment Claims

-Be advised there is a time limit for making a claim for sexual harassment or abuse.
-It’s very important that you seek advice at the earliest convenience.
-The applicable time limit depends on your circumstances and the claim you’re making.
+Most importantly, there is a time limit for making an official claim regarding sexual harassment or abuse in the workplace.
+So, therefore it’s very important that you seek advice at the earliest convenience.
+The applicable time limit depends on your personal circumstances and the type of claim which you’re making.